Why this year is worse for mosquitoes, according to a scientist

 In tropical regions, people instead contend with malaria, yellow fever, dengue, chikungunya and Zika viruses.
 These viruses are all spread by mosquitoes, are severely debilitating and cause hundreds of thousands of deaths each year.

 When Hurricane Harvey hit Texas in September 2017, the flooding increased the mosquitoes’ breeding habitat.
-So, the state sprayed 240,000 hectares around Houston to help prevent an increase in mosquito-borne disease.
+So the state sprayed 240,000 hectares around Houston to help prevent an increase in mosquito-borne disease.

 Read more: Viruses can cause global pandemics, but where did the first virus come from?